RockyRori/avengers/work/HXH_Data_Preparation/Data Preparation.md

 #### **3. Feature Engineering**
 **3.1.
 Feature Selection**
-- After one-hot encoding, the features were carefully aligned between the training and test data.
-The target variable `NObeyesdad` was separated from the training data as `Y_train`, and the remaining features were used as input variables (`X_train`).
+- The features were carefully aligned between the training and test data after one-hot encoding.
+The target variable `NObeyesdad` was separated from the training data as `Y_train` and the remaining features were used as input variables (`X_train`).

 - **Potential for further feature engineering**: Calculating **BMI** using `Height` and `Weight` could be an additional feature that directly relates to obesity risk.